 In each group, participants will enroll and begin treatment in a staggered fashion.
 We will first enroll 2 participants and evaluate for safety, then 3 and evaluate for safety, followed by the remaining 7.

 - Because a limited number of “slots” are available in each group, it is important to communicate your availability.
 Your study team will work closely with you and notify you when a slot is available.
 You can decide at that time if you’re ready to continue in the study.

 - If we don’t hear back from you, or the timing doesn’t work for you, we’ll move to the next participant in line.
 Also, depending how long it’s been since you had your study screening visit, you may need additional tests to be sure you’re still eligible.

-To find out if you qualify for the TOPPLE Study, please contact us.
+To find out if you may qualify for the TOPPLE Study, please complete this brief form.